-The IBA provides residential facilities for out-of-town full-time IBA students.
+The IBA provides residential facilities for outof-town full-time IBA students.
 The hostel is spread over an area of 1.75 acres with lush green lawns and is a short walk from the Main Campus.
 The hostel provides single accommodation for its students and has one hundred rooms.

-The hostel provides many facilities to its residents; it is equipped with a gymnasium and an indoor table tennis room.
-Students use the TV lounge, which is equipped with a big screen television and a satellite decoder.
+The hostel provides many facilities to its residents: it provide indoor game facilities.
+Students use the TV Lounge, which is equipped with a big screen television and a satellite decoder, high speed internet service is also available via LAN and radio link connectivity has been provided to the boys' hostel.

 A hostel committee run by the students facilitates smooth running of the hostel mess and other affairs.
 It arranges many extracurricular activities which give the hostel a lively atmosphere.